RoboJackets/ros-training/slides/week7/week7.md

 ---

 ## Exercise
-1. Uncompress the bag files!
-2. Subscribe to `/camera/image` and write a callback function taking in a `sensor_msgs::ImageConstPtr`.
+1. Subscribe to `/camera/image` and write a callback function taking in a `sensor_msgs::ImageConstPtr`.
-Also, make a publisher for `/event/race_started` of type `std_msgs::Bool` for if the race has begun
+2. Make a publisher for `/event/race_started` of type `std_msgs::Bool` for if the race has begun
 3. Color threshold the image for green and red (both states of the start light)
 4. Remove small noise and connect related components by using morphological transformations
 5. Check which state the start light is in by checking if there exist a sufficiently large